mariellefoster/marf-books/README.md

 - Octavia Butler: Bloodchild, and other stories
 - Seannan McGuire: Every Heart A Doorway
 - Cathy O'Neil: Weapons of Math Destruction
+- Naomi Kritzer: Cat Pictures Please and Other Stories

 ## Future
 - Invisible Man, Got the Whole World Watching